inkblotty/SOTEC/README.md

   * new section: Stuff we Do Together

 - Stuff We Do Together
-  * new tab for upcoming events -- draw from google calendar automatically
+  * banner for special events
-  * icon to full calendar

 - Theology Section
   * updated content?